GorbatovNikolay/DjangoProject/docs/technical_requirements.md

 In this section the user has the ability to edit their profile data - email, account name, password.

-It is possible to change the password by confirming the old password.
+It is possible to change the password.

 ### 2.4.2 Creating and editing posts